Your Professor’s Office Hours:

 Many new college students don’t realize that all faculty at Colby hold “office hours”–a few hours each week scheduled just for meeting with students–that you may use to talk about a concept, a new assignment, research ideas etc. Going to your professors’ office hours is a good way to learn their expectations and to ask specific questions you might not want to raise in class.

-Tip: When it comes to writing assignments, “Could you read this paper and tell me what you think?” is too big a question that most professors will not prefer.
-Instead, bring a couple specific questions or ask the professor to review your introduction, the first page of a draft, or your list of research sources.
+Tip: When it comes to writing assignments, “Could you read this paper and tell me what you think?” is too big a question.
+Instead, come prepared with a couple specific questions OR ask your professor to review your introduction, the first page of a draft, or your list of research sources.

 Farnham Writers’ Center (FWC) Tutors:

 The Farnham Writers’ Center supports writing at Colby through peer writing tutoring, faculty support, and special events.
 Trained peer writing tutors will work with you on all aspects of writing from brainstorming to revising a draft to polishing a final project.
-Writers’ Center tutors use a “non-directive” approach, so they will ask you to remain the owner and expert on your writing rather than telling you the “right” way to revise or “fixing” your paper for you.
+Writers’ Center tutors use a “non-directive” approach, so they will ask you to remain the owner and expert on your writing rather than “fixing” your paper for you.
 Peer writing tutors are trained to produce better writers, not just better papers.

-Writing Program faculty coordinate EN112, a non-graded, one-credit course for individualized one-to-one writing help; it is designed for students who would like extra help with a writing-intensive course, theses, or assignments.
-EN112 students must meet once weekly with the same tutor for a total of ten sessions during the semester.
+Writing Program faculty coordinate WP112, a non-graded, one-credit course for individualized one-to-one writing help; it is designed for students who would like extra help with a writing-intensive course, theses, or assignments.
+WP112 students must meet once weekly with the same tutor for a total of ten sessions during the semester.

 For More Information or Questions: